edgexfoundry/edgex-compose/compose-builder/README.md

     A template for a single service **extending** compose file from its base service for security mode, and the service is enabled with secret store by default.
 - **add-modbus-simulator.yml**<br/>
     ModBus Simulator **extending** compose file.
-Adds the MQTT ModBus Simulator service.
-Must be used in conjunction with  **add-device-modbus.yml**
+Adds the MQTT ModBus Simulator service. **Must be used in conjunction with add-device-modbus.yml**
+- **add-rtsp-server.yml**<br/>
+    RTSP Server **extending** compose file.
+Adds a RTSP server based on mediamtx/rtsp-simple-server.
+Can be used in conjunction with add-device-usb-camera.yml to stream USB cameras over RTSP.
 - **add-mqtt-broker.yml**<br/>
     MQTT Broker **extending** compose file.
 Adds the Eclipse Mosquitto MQTT Broker.
 - **add-secure-mqtt-broker.yml**<br/>